paulfioravanti/presentations/exercism_elixir_scrabble_score/exercism_scrabble_score.md

 ```

 ^
 ...their own named guards to help with readability.
+And we'll just name the guards after what they represent: one point, two points, ten points etc.

 ---
 [.header: #009CA8, alignment(center), text-scale(3.0), Lato]